-When any of these events occurs, the format of the event's data element depends on the setting of the server/client/connection object's DecodeBuffers property.
-Each HTTP event has a related, additive, DecodeBuffers value.
-When DecodeBuffers is not set for an HTTP event, Conga returns a simple character vector that needs to be parsed outside Conga.
-When DecodeBuffers is set, Conga will do some parsing and return an array of elements that are meaningful to the particular event and more convenient for processing.
-The DecodeBuffers values for each event are:
+For backwards compatibility, whether Conga has been instructed to decode the data can also be set using the deprecated server/client/connection object's DecodeBuffers property.
+This can take the values of 0 (Conga returns a simple character vector that needs to be parsed outside Conga) or 15 (Conga return an array of elements that are meaningful to the particular event and more convenient for processing).
+For example: